Apple is changing the charging port with iPhone 15, but it won't be like the last time - 9to5Mac

-When Apple unveils the iPhone 15 line in a couple weeks, it will also announce the first charging port change since the iPhone 5.
+When Apple unveils the iPhone 15 line on September 12, it will also announce the first charging port change since the iPhone 5.
 For a lot of iPhone users, however, nothing will change with how the iPhone is charged this time.

 30-pin to Lightning